Perdoo/pull-request-update-body-action/README.md

 # Pull Request Update Body Action

-Prepend to or override a pull request's body.
+Append to or override a pull request's body.

 ## Inputs